 - 3.13, Speedometer 4

 - 3.40, Speedometer 4

 - RAM: 8 MB, expandable to 264 MB using matching pairs of 80ns or faster 72-pin SIMMs (Apple does not support 64 or 128 MB SIMMs, since they were released after the computer and Apple has not verified compatibility.)

-- VRAM: none on motherboard, 2 MB on AV card
+- VRAM: none on motherboard, used 640 KB of system memory, 2 MB on AV card

 - AV card supports millions of colors at 640 x 480 and 832 x 624, thousands of colors at 1024 x 768 and 1152 x 870